Back

 ETFs allow you to invest in a diverse range of stocks at a relatively low cost.
 It can increase your diversification and reduce risk.

 With stocks, your potential return is much higher.
 But they are also more volatile and therefore increase your level of risk.
 On top of that, the more transactions you make, the more costs you might incur.
-Unless, of course, you use the Zero Order on BUX which lets you invest with no commission.
+Unless, of course, you use the Investment Plan on BUX which lets you invest with no commission.
 External fees and external implied fees might apply.

 Whether you choose stocks or ETFs, it’s still a good idea to diversify your portfolio to protect yourself from risk.
 We’ll explain how in our next article.
 But before…